Hugging Face

 Market Size

-The number and size of language models exploded in 2018 after Google open-sourced BERT with 340 million model parameters.
-In 2019, Open-AI's GPT-2 debuted with 1.5 billion parameters, Nvidia’s Megatron-LM with 8.3 billion parameters, and Google’s T5 with 11 billion parameters.
+Growth in model size helps illustrate why the market is expanding.
+In 2018, BERT contained about 340 million parameters.
+In 2019, OpenAI's GPT-2 debuted with 1.5 billion parameters, Nvidia’s Megatron-LM with 8.3 billion parameters, and Google’s T5 with 11 billion parameters.
 Microsoft introduced Turing-NLG with 17.2 billion parameters in early 2020.
-Open-AI then released GPT-3 in June 2020 with 175 billion parameters and was considered at the time to be the largest language model ever made.
+OpenAI then released GPT-3 in June 2020 with 175 billion parameters and was considered at the time to be the largest language model ever made.
 However, Nvidia and Microsoft broke the record in 2021 when they unveiled Megatron-Turing NLG with 530 billion parameters.
 Hugging Face joined the fray in July 2022 when it released BLOOM with 176 billion parameters.

 Source: Hugging Face